wwpa65/MechaCar_Statistical_Analysis/README.md

 - Perform One-Way Analysis of Varience (ONE-WAY ANOVA) MechCar and competitor vehicles for fuel efficiency.
   - Independant variables are vehicle groups.
   - Dependent variable is fuel efficiency.
-  - This will enable identifying vehicle group which is statistically significant from others on fuel effiency.
+  - This will enable identifying if there are statisticall significant differences in fuel efficiency based on vehicle groups.

-- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle parameters that predict fuel efficiency in the linear model.
+- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle parameters that predict fuel efficiency in the multiple linear regression model.
-    - This step will help optimize vehicle parameters to outperform (or at least equalize) MechaCar vehicle performance over the competitors..
+    - This step will help optimize vehicle parameters to outperform (or at least equalize) MechaCar vehicle performance over the competitors.

 *What data is needed to run the statistical test?*
 - Any publicly available datasets for analysis.
 These data may need to clean up prior to the analysis.
 A numerical subset is needed for correlation analsis and multiple linear model and categorical data can be used for ANOVA.